-panish dramatist, novelist and poet Ramón del Valle-Inclán was a major figure of the Generation of 1898, a group of writers that reinvigorated Spanish letters in the wake of the Spanish-American War 1898 marked the end of Spain’s olonial mpire.
-Valle-Inclán was one of the most radical dramatists of the early century and worked to subvert the traditionalism of Spanish drama.
-Influenced by French odernism and Symbolism, he later moved to more experimental styles and is known for the creation of the ESPERPENTO, an absurd and grotesque satirical mix of comedy and tragedy.
+The Spanish dramatist, novelist, and poet Ramón del Valle-Inclán was a major figure of the Generation of 1898, a group of writers that reinvigorated Spanish letters in the wake of the Spanish-American War of 1898, which marked the end of Spain’s colonial empire.
+Valle-Inclán was one of the most radical dramatists of the early twentieth century and worked to subvert the traditionalism of Spanish drama.
+Influenced by French modernism and Symbolism, he later moved to more experimental styles and is known for the creation of the ESPERPENTO, an absurd and grotesquely satirical mix of comedy and tragedy.
 This style expresses the tragic meaning of Spanish life, which Valle considered to be a “grotesque deformation” of European civilization.
-He held several administrative and teaching appointments, which allowed him to dedicate his life to writing his wife and five children.
+He held several administrative and teaching appointments, which allowed him to dedicate his life to writing while providing for his wife and five children.